vitr2180/foodpanda-customer-churn/README.md

 ---

 ## 📌 Business Recommendations
-- **Prioritize retention campaigns** around loyalty points rather than discounts, which are less cost-effective
+- Prioritize retention campaigns around loyalty points rather than discounts, which are less cost-effective
-- **Segment customers** by recency and loyalty points to maximize campaign ROI
+- Segment customers by recency and loyalty points to maximize campaign ROI
-- **Use prescriptive optimization** to allocate budgets more efficiently under financial constraints
+- Use prescriptive optimization to allocate budgets more efficiently under financial constraints
-- **Future work**: include external variables (competitor pricing, food quality) to strengthen prediction
+- Future work: include external variables (competitor pricing, food quality) to strengthen prediction

 ---